Azure/Enterprise-Scale/docs/Deploy/Deploy-platform-infra.md

 # Provision platform

-This article describes how to deploy the platform infrastructure for the Enterprise scale reference implementation into your own environment.
+This article describes how to deploy the platform infrastructure for the Enterprise-Scale reference implementation into your own environment.
 If you haven't completed the first step please start [here](./Configure-run-initialization.md).

 ![Deploy your own environment process - step 2](./media/deploy-environment-step-2.png)